crillab/crusti_g2io/README.md

 The processor cores management is let to the [rayon crate](https://crates.io/crates/rayon).

+## Adding generators, linkers and output format

+This app and its related library are built with the aim of being easily extended, by adding new generators and linkers.
+In the API documentation (`cargo doc --open`), see the documentation of the `generators`, `linkers` and `display` modules for more information.

 ## License

 This software is developed at CRIL (Centre de Recherche en Informatique de Lens).